Gornstats/HTMX-Django-Experiments/README.md

      - Can't seem to get HTMX to send the non-form elements in the post request.
 Either need to send the inputs and format server side, or use javascript to send the html as a string for PDF rendering
  - My pets (/pets): Keep a list of all your pets.
 Demonstrates OOB Swaps & event triggering - two HTMX approaches to updating non-target elements from one HTMX action
 - Conditional dropdowns (/dropdowns): Demonstrates how to make the values of one select/dropdown element be conditional on another, using HTMX.
 Also demonstrates using form value to filter partial file's response (instead of needing a different file for different queries)
 - Modals (/modals): Triggering modal form using Alpine.js, and submitting form via HTMX.
-Tailwind styling (Note: need to add to index)
+Tailwind styling

 OTHER IDEAS:
  - the live markdown editor & viewer from django-htmx site?
  - need to improve landing page to direct users to the various apps/demos
- - example of OOB-Swaps: Pet list page.
-Enter pet name, gets added to list (target), but also updates other elements (count of pets, temporary pop-up notifying new pet added)
+ - play with pushing URLs to history

 Notes on OOB Swaps/Event Triggering:
 - OOB Swap sends the content in the original response, and then replaces the relevant part of the DOM with the returned content